All Episodes

 No, I'm talking about Linda Douglas, used to be at ABC.

-So Linda never mind, folks.
+Never mind, folks.

 Just limit the interruptions here.

-So Linda President Clinton has called the invasion a big mistake since 2005, but that has not always been the case.
+So Linda, President Clinton has called the invasion a big mistake since 2005, but that has not always been the case.

-Did President Clinton slip up, as some people are saying on the campaign trail?
+Did President Clinton slip up, as some people are saying, on the campaign trail?

 Is he presenting a different side to his opinions of the war in Iraq?